Red rock arches in the deserts of Utah and Arizona

 Bryce Canyon National Park

-Overnight stay at Ruby’s Inn RV Park.
+Overnight at Ruby’s Inn RV Park.

 Day 6